 Sleeping Mat/ Sleeping Pad/ Air Mattress

 This one really isn’t essential.
 When I was a kid camping, we never used sleeping pads or air mattresses, just sleeping bags.
 But it is such a nice upgrade!
 My husband got us a Coleman air mattress the first year we went camping and I felt like a spoiled rotten camper.
 I still do every year and I just grin when I lay down.
+A little extra comfort goes a long way to a good night’s sleep.

 The first year we went camping I just used blankets and sheets from home but a sleeping bag is essential if you don’t have an air mattress.
 Sleeping bags will get plenty of reuse for weekend sleepovers during the school year too.
 Plus, they pack up so much more neatly and take up less space than your bedding from home.
 My kids love their Kids Columbia Fleece Sleeping Bags.